Rendering Effects

 Image EffectsEnable/disable image effects.

-After the effect has been rendered, a preview of the final animation is shown on the left.
 Click Export to export the animation to the file specified under File Path.
 The following formats are supported:

 Type

-File Format
+File FormatDescription

-Image Sequencepng, tga, bmp, jpegExports the effect as a series of individual image files.
-You can also customize how the filenames of the different frames are formatted: For example, specifying "image%03d.png" stores the frames as image000.png, image001.png and so on with leading zeros and padded to three digits.
+Image Sequencepng, tga, bmp, jpegExport the effect as a series of individual image files.
+You can customize how the filenames of the different frames are formatted: For example, specifying "image%03d.png" stores the frames as image000.png, image001.png and so on with leading zeros and padded to three digits.
 If you choose a filename without format specifiers, e.g. just "image.png", the images will be saved as "image0.png", "image1.png" and so on.